sureshvenkatesan/jf-transfer-migration-helper-scripts/after_migration_helper_scripts/readme.md

-After migration is complete for hige mono repos you can setup replication .
+After migration is complete for huge mono repos you can setup replication .

 For example for the merlin and liquid repos:
 Replication configuration: